Banco PAN MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no parameters and no output schema, the description fully covers what the tool returns (id, description, etc.), its caching behavior, and its connection to another tool.
-Nothing missing.
+Given zero parameters and no output schema, the description fully explains what the tool does, its output format, and its relationship to a sibling tool.
+It covers all relevant aspects for an agent to use it correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.